mainmatter/playbook/development-process/README.md

-When a pull request is ready for review, its author should actively ask for another team member to review - ideally via the tools used in the particular project if those support it or over online chat etc. if not.
-We generally recommend doing rolling reviewer assignment so that not all of the reviews depend on one or only a few people and more team members get to review and thus understand different parts of the code base.
-Reviews are a great tool for distributing knowledge about the code base among the project team and avoiding siloed know-how.
+When a pull request is ready for review, its author should actively ask for another team member to review - ideally via the tools used in the particular project if those support it or over online chat etc. If not we generally recommend applying rotating reviewer assignments so that not all of the reviews depend on one or only a few people.
+Like this, more team members get to review and thus understand different parts of the code base.
+Reviews are a great tool for distributing knowledge about the code base among the project team and avoiding wasted potential.
 Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have the time to do a proper review.

 Once the reviewer approved the changes and CI passes, the pull request can be merged by any team member including the pull request's author.
-If the original reviewer would like a second review by another team member, potentially one more familiar with the aspects of the application that are changed by the particular pull request, they will ask for it.
+If the original reviewer would like a second review by another team member, potentially one more familiar with the aspects of the application that are being changed by the particular pull request, they will ask for it.
 In case anything comes up in the review that cannot be resolved between the reviewer and the author of the pull request, a third person should be brought in to resolve the deadlock.